ErrorTzy/writings/notes/Phil_of_Sci/TheScientificImage.md

 **Defense**: I still go beyond the evidence by claiming a theory is empirically adequate in the future.
 And confirming empirical structure by observable entities is already ampliative.

-**Objection**: observable objects are just postulated entities from sense experience or sense data **Defense**: No. Sense data is the postulated entity from observable objects
+**Objection**: observable objects are just postulated entities from sense experience or sense data.
+Observable are grounded by sense-data.
+**Defense**: No. Sense data is the postulated entity from observable objects

 - **Objection**: The conclusion of empirical adequacy is confirmed by observables is still beyond the evidence.
-What are the conditions for rationally accepting the conclusion beyond evidence, then? ==why go beyond evidence but not so beyond as to say the theory is true: taking risk without talking about beliefs, just talking about acceptance==
+What are the conditions for rationally accepting the conclusion beyond evidence, then? ==why go beyond evidence but not so beyond as to say the theory is true?
+Katie: taking risk without talking about beliefs, just talking about acceptance, in some sense minimize the risk.
+But why so?==

 ### 2. Methodology and Experimental Design